 And, as is often the case in clear communication, adding a visual can help.
 For example:

-So this, health communicators, is how we work with numbers:
+So this, dear readers, is how we work with numbers:

 - State numbers as clearly as possible